-Summer 2024 students wishing to complete clinical placement outside of their country of origin/citizenship must complete the International Clinical Placement process and be approved before such placement begins.
+Winter and Summer 2024 students wishing to complete clinical placement outside of their country of origin/citizenship must complete the International Clinical Placement process and be approved before such placement begins.
 The clinical preceptor and site must also be approved.
 See the Clinical Handbook for the International Clinical Placement Policy.
-International students will not be accepted beyond Summer 2024.
+Until further notice, international students will not be accepted beyond Summer 2024.